TheStarport/KnowledgeBase/docs/guides/multiple-clients-on-same-machine.md

 ## Running multiple clients

 1. Download and install your hex editor of choice.
 Our recommendation would be [Hexplorer](https://adhoc2.github.io/HEXplorer/), but any editor should be able to do this.
 2. Open `Freelancer.exe` and jump to the address [`0x1E6DCC`](https://wiki.the-starport.net/wiki/fl-binaries/limit-breaking/miscellaneous/#miscellaneous).
-This offset is usually used to rename `lpName` when Freelancer calls `CreateMutex`, but in this case we're going to set it to null, Change the bytes here from `46` to `00` and save yuor executable.
+This offset is usually used to rename `lpName` when Freelancer calls `CreateMutex`, but in this case we're going to set it to null, Change the bytes here from `46` to `00` and save your executable.
 3. You should now be able to run multiple instances of Freelancer on the same machine.
 Ensure you are ruining them with the `-w` shortcut switch so you're able to quickly jump between the two clients.

 ## Connecting multiple clients to a single server